 WISC-V Experts in London

-Mayfair Consultants offers WISC-V tests in our central London office, administered by our educational psychologists in our London office.
+Mayfair Consultants offers IQ Tests such as the WISC-V tests in our central London office, administered by our educational psychologists in our London office.

-Our team consists of exceptionally skilled specialists, with many holding postgraduate degrees, ready to support your child at each step of the way.
+Our team consists of exceptionally skilled specialists, with many holding postgraduate degrees, ready to support your child at each step of the way with the various intelligence testing options.
 If you would like to arrange the test or have any questions about our services please call us on tel: +44 (0) 207 665 6606 or you can send us an email via our contact form.

 Weiss, Lawrence G, Holdnack, James A, Saklofske, Donald H, Prifitera, Aurelio WISC-V Assessment and Interpretation: Clinical Use and Interpretation.
 Academic, 2019.
 Practical Resources for the Mental Health Professional.
 Web.